obriencj/obriencj.github.io/content/projects/motorcycle/frankentux.md

 ---
-layout: page
 title: "The Theoretical Frankentux"
-tagline: "a mix of engine parts"
+subtitle: "a mix of engine parts"
-description: "ideas for a mixup of pieces from various Suzuki 250cc engines"
-keywords: "suzuki, idea, tu250x, sp250, scem, motorcycle, frankentux"
-date: 2014-09-01 18:46
+date: 2014-09-01
-sharing: true
-footer: true

 ---

-The Frankentux is a poorly named idea wherein I take features from a variety of Suzuk 250cc engines and stick them on a TU250's frame.
+The Frankentux is a poorly named idea wherein I take features from a variety of Suzuki 250cc engines and stick them on a TU250's frame.

 From the TU250x
 : - frame, seat, fuel tank